Ohio State-Washington: Rose Bowl prediction, time, TV channel, preview | NCAA.com

-Coach Urban Meyer will lead Ohio State for a final time when the Buckeyes go up against Washington in the Rose Bowl.
+Coach Urban Meyer will lead Ohio State for a final time when the Buckeyes meet Washington in the Rose Bowl.
 Below, find the game time, TV channel, prediction and preview information.

 Meyer and Ohio State are 12-1 and ranked No. 6 in the final College Football Playoff rankings.
 Washington, coached by Chris Petersen, is 10-3 and No. 9.